Remember, to Henry Holiday The Hunting of the Snark was a tragedy.

 This is about my assumption that there are pictorial and textual allusions to Thomas Cranmer in Lewis Carroll’s and Henry Holiday’s tragicomical ballad The Hunting of the Snark.

 The Hunting of the Snark has been published by Rev. C. L. Dodgson (Lewis Carroll) in 1876.
 The Illustrator was Henry Holiday.
 In a handwritten remark by Holiday at the bottom of a page from a letter of Lewis Carroll, Holiday categorized Carroll’s Snark as a “tragedy” (image source: PBA Galleries).
-Please understand the image and this comment in that sense.
-The Hunting of the Snark is funny and tragical at the same time.
-In my view, possible references by Lewis Carroll to Thomas Cranmer are not meant as a joke.
-This is the Boojum.
+Please understand the image and this comment in that sense: My assumtions regarding religious issues being addressed in The Hunting of the Snark are not meant to make fun of religion.
+Carroll’s long Snark poem is funny and tragical at the same time.

 I think that Henry Holiday’s illustration contains an allusion to Thomas Cranmer’s burning – when Cranmer met the Boojum after his own Snark hunt.
 This detail in Henry Holiday’s illustration could have accompanied a textual allusion by Lewis Carroll to Thomas Cranmer’s burning at the stake as well as to his Forty-Two Articles.
 Surely the Reverend Dodgson (aka Lewis Carroll) knew the Forty-Two Articles.
 As far as I know, Dodgson also refused to subscribe to the Thirty-Nine Articles and thus could not become an ordinated priest.

 In Lewis Carroll’s The Hunting of the Snark, The Baker is introduced with more lines than any other member of the Snark hunting party.
-There probably are references to Thomas Cranmer (four “burned” names and forty-two boxes), to St. Macarius (hyenas) and to St.Corbinian (bear):
+There probably are dark humored references from The Baker to Thomas Cranmer (a profession and four names related to heat – MG013, MG014 – and forty-two boxes), to St. Macarius (hyenas) and to St.Corbinian (bear – MG015):

 025 He had forty-two boxes, all carefully packed,